Tackling Period Poverty in Their Community

 If you are interested in learning more about how our programs can support your school and classroom, you can reach out to us at email@example.com.

-Saniya Rana is the Minnesota Program Associate at World Savvy.
+Saniya Rana was the Minnesota Program Assistant at World Savvy.
 Saniya left her hometown – New Delhi, India at 16 years old, to represent India in a global education movement called the United World Colleges (UWC) at their campus in Costa Rica.
 She followed her passion for intercultural understanding to Macalester College in St. Paul, Minnesota, where she majored in Psychology and minored in Spanish and Philosophy.